philyawj/these-are-a-few-of-my-favorite-gifs/README.md

-# Simple React Gif search that filters from saved gifs with information in a json file.
+# Simple React Gif Search

+Filters from saved gifs with information in a JSON file

 ## Setup